-Martin is one of our dedicated Area Managers, whose combined technical and operational knowledge is a part of what makes EOS the trusted innovative supplier of choice when it comes to electrical insulating oil.
+Martin is one of our dedicated Field Service Managers, whose combined technical and operational knowledge is a part of what makes EOS the trusted innovative supplier of choice when it comes to electrical insulating oil.

 Martin started his career in 1995, working as an Industrial Placement Student GEC Alsthom in the high-voltage switchgear department whilst studying Electrical Engineering.

 The next 10 years saw Martin work in a number of different roles within the industry; from compiling orders for high voltage switchgear and working as a Contracts Engineer, to moving into transformer distribution and managing the transportation of transformers all over the world.
 Before joining the team at EOS, Martin was a project leader involved in the service and maintenance of transformer installations and their transportation.